Writing Personal Statements

 - Stay away from irrelevant or sensitive information.

 - Be careful to avoid any clichés, like “I have always wanted to be a…since I was a small child.”

 - Do not make any false claims or embellish the truth.

 It is also important that your essay contain absolutely no spelling errors, grammatical mistakes or anything of that nature.
 Utilize the University Writing Center for assistance with these items, and also for help in formulating the essay.

-For a review of the non-grammatical structure of your essay, please schedule an appointment with your career counselor through Starfish or call the Career Services office at 412.396.6644.
+For a review of the non-grammatical structure of your essay, please schedule an appointment with your Career Consultant through Handshake or call the Center for Career Development at 412.396.6644.